The Big Indie Playlist: the best new music of the week

 If you want to check out more of the best of the new albums, you can check out our Alternative Album Chart, which is stocked full of goodies just waiting to be discovered.
 Otherwise, if you’re looking for a quick fix, we’ve got you covered with the best new singles of the week.

-From Daneshevskaya to The Murder Capital to The Lathums and The Streets, there is once more a smorgasbord of surprises from the music world and a few emerging talents to boot.
+From Joanna Sternberg to King Gizzard and the Lizard Wizard to Mac DeMarco and Ryan Paris, there is once more a smorgasbord of surprises from the music world and a few emerging talents to boot.
 Here are all the best singles from the week of September 29th.
-You can check them all out in a playlist at the foot of the piece, too.
+You can also check them out in a playlist at the foot of the piece.

 The week’s best new music: